underworldcode/underworld2/Installation.rst

 By default (ie, if no tag is provided), docker will use the latest stable release.
 A list of available tags may be found on `our DockerHub page <https://hub.docker.com/r/underworldcode/underworld2/tags>`_.
 Tags can also be accessed in Kitematic via the ellipsis button on container search results.

+A number of useful docker commands are provided within the `Underworld cheat-sheet <https://github.com/underworldcode/underworld2/tree/master/docs/cheatsheet/cheatsheet.pdf>`_.

 Notes on Installing Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Linux users should be able to install *docker* using the distributions's standard package manager.
+- Linux users should be able to install *docker* using the distribution's standard package manager.
 - Windows users should note that for *Windows 10 Home* you should install *Docker Toolbox*, while for *Windows 10 Professional* you should install *Docker Desktop*.
 - All users on Apple OS X should use *Docker Desktop* (not *Docker Toolbox*).
 The *Docker Toolbox* edition utilised VirtualBox for virtualisation, and therefore to access any running Jupyter servers you must browse to the virtual machine address (instead of *localhost*).
 To find the VM address, you will generally execute